- try to limit each paragraph to one or two short sentences

 Keep it short and simple (KISS)

-- don’t try to cram in too much information
+- do not try to cram in too much information

 - stick to one main idea or statement per sentence, with no more than one or two supporting clauses